oktadev/okta-blog/_source/_posts/2021-08-06-webforms-blazor-migration.md

 dotnet new blazorserver -o CaloriesTracker.Blazor
 ```

 Blazor Server hosts Razor components on the server in an ASP.NET Core app and handles UI updates over a SignalR connection.
 The Blazor runtime sends events from browser to server and applies UI updates to the components that the server sends back.
-This strategy is similar to the approach used by ASP.NET AJAX `UpdatePanel` control that handles partial page updates in response to trigger events.
+This strategy is similar to the approach used by the ASP.NET AJAX `UpdatePanel` control that handles partial page updates in response to trigger events.
 The main difference is that Blazor Server maintains an active connection to the server, and all the UI state stays on the server instead of `ViewState`.

 Let's see what you get when you create a new project:

-{% img blog/webforms-blazor-migration/image4.png alt:"" width:"500" %}{: .center-image }
+{% img blog/webforms-blazor-migration/image4.png alt:"screenshot of the Solution Explorer showing the CaloriesTracker.Blazor project file structure" width:"500" %}{: .center-image }

 Since the Blazor Server is hosted in the ASP.NET Core project, `Startup.cs` and `Program.cs` serve the same purpose.
 Specifically, `Startup.cs` configures services and the app's request pipeline.
 The *Pages* folder contains `_Host.cshtml`, which hosts the Blazor app.
 The `razor` files in the *Pages* folder are the Blazor pages that comprise the app.
 Similarly, the *Shared* folder contains shared layouts such as the app's main layout and reusable components such as the navigation menu.
 You can think of `MainLayout.razor` as a `Site.Master` file in the WebForms project and `NavMenu.razor` as some `ascx` component.